-We have audited the financial report of Melbana Energy Limited (the Company) and its subsidiaries (the Group), which comprises the consolidated statement of financial position as at 30 June 2020, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the financial report of Melbana Energy Limited (the Group), which comprises the consolidated statement of financial position as at 30 June 2021, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the directors' declaration.

-In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:
+In our opinion:

-- a giving a true and fair view of the Group's financial position as at 30 June 2020 and of its performance for the year ended on that date; and - b complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (a) the accompanying financial report of the Group, is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Group's financial position as at 30 June 2021 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with the International Financial Reporting Standards as disclosed in Note 2.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
+Those standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance about whether the financial report is free from material misstatement.
+Our responsibilities under those standards are further described in the Auditor's Responsibility section of our report.
+We are independent of the Group in accordance with the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.